karthikkeyan/KarthVader/README.md

 ## How To Get Started

-Download KarthVader and add it your project.
+Download the KarthVader from github and add KarthVader-Source directory into your project.

 ## Setup